li11ianc/explaining-movie-revenue/project/project.md

     ## 10 budget:if_majoryes       0.0000000246
     ## 11 likely_sequelyes:budget  0.0000000321

-We perform backwards model selection based on AIC, Akaike Information Criterion (another measure of the fit of a model), and obtain the best fit.
+We performed backwards selection based on AIC.
+Consequently, our selected model has a lower AIC value than the preliminary model - a fact which shows that the selected model is a better fit.

 Selected Linear Model: